xBlade58/smart-meter-platform-page/README.md

 ![open api, async api, quarkus, kafka, docker, postgre, prometheus, dart, flutter](images/technologies.png "The technologies planned to be used in the Project")

+## Planned Features

+- robust & well-documented interfaces
+- re-usable & extensible
+- 3 interfaces allowing to create extensions for the system
+- continuous tracking of power costs as a Demo mobile app

 ## Milestones